gvwilson/thirdbit/_posts/2005/2005-12-02-how-do-you-want-to-see-source-code.md

 </table>
 My questions are:
 <ol>
   <li>Is there a better way to do this?</li>
   <li>If not, is there a tool out there (presumably written in JavaScript) that'll do this?</li>
   <li>If so, what happens in the print version?
 I'd rather not display the same lines of code several times—some kind of callout or highlighting would be best—but I want to be able to do everything from a single source representation.</li>
 </ol>
-Answers <a href="mailto:gvwilson@cs.utoronto.ca">to me</a>, please; best response wins an all-expenses-paid trip to the nearest Tim Horton's.
+Answers <a href="mailto:{{site.author.email}}">to me</a>, please; best response wins an all-expenses-paid trip to the nearest Tim Horton's.